acacereswright/acacereswright.github.io/index.markdown

 * **August 25, 2025:** Started my PhD at the University at Buffalo
 * **September 20, 2024:** Received the Runner-Up Best Student-Led Paper Award at SBP-BRiMS
-* **September 15, 2024:** Accepted a position at s-cubed: Strategic Sustainability Solutions
+* **September 15, 2024:** Accepted a position at Quanturisk Analytics (formerly s-cubed: Strategic Sustainability Solutions)
 * **June 1, 2024:** Received my Master's Degree from the University at Buffalo

 ## Featured Work